 Applicants are free to submit any additional materials that might provide the MSE/WE Graduate Studies Committee with a better understanding of the applicant's skills or interests.
 Please note that this is not required and is purely optional.
 If submitting research papers, please limit the submission to only an abstract or executive summary; if more detail is sought about a particular item the applicant will be contacted.

-Such items are to be mailed / emailed to the MSE-WE department address below.
+Such items are to be emailed to the the MSE/WE Graduate Studies Coordinator.

 BS/MS program in MSE and WE

-With the items described above, OSU students seeking to enter the MSE or WE BS/MS combined program must also submit the Combined Program Worksheet.
+With the items described above, OSU students seeking to enter the MSE or WE BS/MS combined program must also submit the BS/MS Notification Form.
 When the applicant selects the BS/MS as his/her degree objective, the applicant will be directed to the Combined Program Worksheet.